Stratified sampling and bootstrapping for approximate Bayesian computation

 We wish to obtain variance reduction via stratified Monte Carlo (e.g. \citealp{rubinstein2016simulation}).
 We partition the integration space $\mathcal{D}$ (see \eqref{eq:mu}) into $J$ ``strata'' $\mathcal{D}_j$, and the resulting estimator of $\mu$ is

-Here $\omega_j$ are known probabilities, with $\omega_j=\mathbb{P}(X\in \mathcal{D}_j)$, $\tilde{n}_j$ is the number of Monte Carlo draws that the experimenter decides to sample from stratum $\mathcal{D}_j$, and $x_{ij}$ is the $i$th draw generated from stratum $\mathcal{D}_j$.
+Here $\omega_j$ are known probabilities, with $\omega_j=\mathbb{P}(X\in \mathcal{D}_j)$, $\tilde{n}_j$ is the number of Monte Carlo draws that the experimenter decides to sample from stratum $\mathcal{D}_j$, and $x_{ij}$ is the $i$th draw generated from the model and within stratum $\mathcal{D}_j$, with $\dim(x_i)=\dim(x)$.
 That is, in this case knowledge is assumed of how to directly generate draws from each stratum.
-Under the stringent condition that the $\omega_j$ are known, it can be easily shown that $\hat{\mu}_\mathrm{strat}$ is an unbiased estimator of ${\mu}$ (e.g. \citealp{owen}, chapter 8; this is also given in appendix for ease of reading).
+Under the stringent condition that the $\omega_j$ are known, it can be easily shown that $\hat{\mu}_\mathrm{strat}$ is an unbiased estimator of ${\mu}$ (e.g. \citealp{owen}, chapter 8; this is also given as Supplementary Material for ease of access).
 However, in the following we are not assuming that the $\omega_j$ are known (nor that we are able to simulate from a given stratum), and show how to proceed to their estimation.
 We assume an approach similar to the ``post stratification'' in \cite{owen}, meaning that we sample $x_{i}\sim p(x)$ with $x\in \mathcal{D}$, and assign each $x_i$ to one of the strata ``after the fact'', as opposed to sampling directly from a given stratum (the latter would be ideal but also not a readily available approach).
-The difference with the actual post-stratification is that, in our case the $\omega_j$ have to be estimated, whereas in the original post-stratification the $\omega_j$ are known.
-A consequence of using post-stratification is that, by defining with $n_j$ the number of draws $x_i\in \mathcal{D}_j$, then $n_j$ is a random variable (hence the notation difference from the $\tilde{n}_j$ in \eqref{eq_mu-strat}).
+The difference with the actual post-stratification is that in our case the $\omega_j$ have to be estimated, whereas in the original post-stratification the $\omega_j$ are known.
+A consequence of using post-stratification is that, by defining with $n_j$ the cardinality of the set $\{i;x_i\in \mathcal{D}_j\}$, then $n_j$ is a random variable (hence the notational difference from the $\tilde{n}_j$ in \eqref{eq_mu-strat}).
 Therefore the value of $n_j$ is known \textit{after} the simulation is performed, while $\tilde{n}_j$ is set beforehand by the experimenter.
 In practice we will use the following estimator